apache/pulsar/site2/docs/functions-debugging.md

 For complete code samples please visit [here](https://github.com/jerrypeng/pulsar-functions-demos/tree/master/debugging)

-In the future, we will add native local run support for Pulsar Functions written in other languages.
+In the future, debugging with localrun mode for Pulsar Functions written in other languages will be supported.